Regardless of size and stature, all businesses have one thing in common: they all rely on words to sell.

 If you liked this post, check out our Small Business Guide to Sales.

 About the Author

-Matt Press is an experienced copywriter who has written words for some of the UK’s top brands, such as Sky, Three and Vodafone.
-He now helps copywriters find work.
+Matt Press is an experienced copywriter who has written words for some of the UK’s top brands, such as Sky, Three, and Vodafone.